elasticio/api-docs/source/includes/_workspaces.md

 HTTP/1.1 204 No Content
 ```

-This endpoint will delete an Workspace along with the following items that were inside the Workspace:
+This endpoint will delete the Workspace along with the following items that were inside the Workspace:

-???
-* Accounts (Credentials)
+* Credentials
 * Agents
 * DataSamples
 * InviteTokens
 * Lookups
 * Flow's DynamicMetadata
 * Flow's DynamicSelectModel
-* Flow'sExecStat
+* Flow's ExecStat
 * Flow's ExecutionResult
 * Flow's MarathonEvent
 * Flow's RequestBin